 "These rules are in place precisely because vote-buying using gifts used to be very common in Japan and still is according to some accounts in the rural areas," said Koichi Nakano, a politics professor at Tokyo's Sophia University.

-Obuchi, who as trade minister is overseeing the cleanup and decommissioning of the wrecked Fukushima Dai-ichi nuclear power plant, said a thorough investigation into the problems with her campaign funds would interfere with her duties.
+Obuchi, who as trade minister was overseeing the cleanup and decommissioning of the wrecked Fukushima Dai-ichi nuclear power plant, said a thorough investigation into the problems with her campaign funds would interfere with her duties.